Cywus98213/COMP2156_Group21_Assignment/README.md

 - [x] Jon :tada:
 - [x] MOHAMAD Almasri :tada:
 - [x] Nick :tada:
+- [x] Faramarz :tada:

 6. - [x] **(Only one member)** will integrate your repository to GitHub Actions or any free CI tools you prefer **(06 Point)**

-7. - [ ] Each member in a group will make atleast **10 commits** and create 3 files on their branch having appropriate commit message and merge all branch changes to master branch.
+7. - [x] Each member in a group will make atleast **10 commits** and create 3 files on their branch having appropriate commit message and merge all branch changes to master branch.

 ## NOTE: You will loss marks for less than 10 commits individual)